swyddfa/esbonio/docs/lsp/howto/migrate-to-v1.rst

    With the release of ``v1.x``, Esbonio's configuration system has been overhauled, see :ref:`lsp-configuration` for all of the available configuration options and methods.

-While ``esbonio`` can now be installed globally, it still needs access to your project's development environment in order to properly understand it.
+While ``esbonio`` can now be installed globally, it still needs access to your project's development environment in order launch Sphinx correctly.
 This means the two most imporant configuration values are

 - :esbonio:conf:`esbonio.sphinx.pythonCommand`: For telling ``esbonio`` the command it needs to run in order to use the correct Python environment.